koor-tech/koor/CONTRIBUTING.md

 ### Permissions

-Role assignees will be made part of the following Rook organization teams with the given permissions:
+Role assignees will be made part of the following Koor Storage Distribution organization teams with the given permissions:

 * **Reviewers:** added to a new Reviewers team so they have write permissions to the repo to assign issues, add labels to issues, add issues to milestones and projects, etc. but cannot merge to protected branches such as `master` and `release-*`.
 * **Maintainers:** added to a Maintainers team that has access to merge to protected branches.